4ofSpades/SimpleRestaurantApi/README.md

 The docs folder contains a version of database that is more suitable for production.
 If compared with the simplified version, it can be seen that some values are slightly outdated (e.g. created_at uses TIMESTAMP now), but the design should for the most part remain the same.
 Due to time constraints, I have not created a specific test class, but used the client project main function as a simple test instead.

 I recommend looking over the previous commits too.
 There were several problems with certain packages, hence why the design changd significantly over time.
 That is also the reason why I used certain primitive types that are probably larger than necessary is mainly because of constraints by tokio_postgres.

+## Update notes
+*Update 2022/06/15*
+I added a skeleton for tests as every production ready part should include it.
+I'll do my best to implement meaningful tests as soon as possible.
+For the time being, I'll include test changes to a separate branch.